Seminole piecing tutorial- Part II

 If you want to download these instructions (+ the instructions for the design explained in Part I of this tutorial), click below.

-I hope you like this seminole design.
+I hope you like this Seminole design.
 I find it fun and easy to sew.

 MORE SEMINOLE PATTERN IDEAS- click on the pictures below.